 A body of literature has demonstrated the importance of cognitive and noncognitive skills in the workforce.
 ETS has initiated numerous research projects and activities targeting workforce and workforce readiness issues, collaborating with the business community, educational institutions and nonprofit organizations.

-To learn more about our work in this area, visit Workforce Readiness and 21st Century Skills Initiative or check out this selection of recent ETS-authored or co-authored publications.
+To learn more about our work in this area, visit Job Readiness and 21st Century Skills Initiative or check out this selection of recent ETS-authored or co-authored publications.

 The following is a sample of our work in this area of research: